-This course explores factors related with the psychology of women, including gender-role stereotypes, socialization practices, male-female differences and the family.
+This course explores factors related to the psychology of women, including gender-role stereotypes, socialization practices, gender differences and the family.
 At all times, the interpretation offered is made with reference to the broader social context.

 Learning Outcomes

 Upon completion of this course, students should be able to: